debapriya9b/cookbook/README.md

 - **Update a Recipe** ([CR**U**D] Update recipes)

-    - Users can update or 'edit' their own recipes on this page.Edit option will only -be visible for a user on their own recipe pages.
+    - Users can update or 'edit' their own recipes on Edit page.Edit option will only be visible for a user on their own recipe pages.

 - **Delete a Recipe** ([CRU**D**] Delete recipes)